mivd7/mortydex/README.md

 3. The app is now running on http://localhost:3000

 ## Future improvements
-As this was a case assignment, this app was developed in limited time.
+As this was a case assignment, this app was developed in limited time and thus not all features were fully developed.
 Some suggestions for further improvements include:
 - Make it more responsive
 - Develop an actual design for the UI/UX using design software (like Figma)
 - Create an episode overview and character overview page